How the IRS Evaluates 409A Valuations During Audits

 This article explains how the IRS evaluates 409A valuations during audits, what auditors actually look for, where companies most often get into trouble, and how founders and CFOs can materially reduce risk by understanding how valuations are judged.

-Why the IRS Cares About 409A Valuations
+Why Does the IRS Care About 409A Valuations?

-IRS Section 409A exists to prevent companies from undervaluing common stock in order to grant equity compensation at artificially low prices.
+The IRS cares because Section 409A exists to prevent companies from undervaluing common stock in order to grant equity compensation at artificially low prices.
 When common stock is undervalued, employees receive favorable tax treatment — at the expense of tax revenue.
+The IRS therefore views 409A valuations as a tax compliance mechanism, not a corporate finance exercise.

 From the IRS's perspective, a compliant valuation should: